rtorrent-community/rtorrent-docs/docs/index.rst

 Welcome to the “rTorrent Handbook”!
 ===================================

-This is the handbook for the `rTorrent`_ bittorrent client, written by and for the community.
+This is a comprehensive manual for the `rTorrent`_ bittorrent client, written by and for the community.
 See also the `homepage of the community project`_ and the `community wiki`_.

 The :doc:`overview` chapter offers you a guided tour through this manual,